 If you simply cannot give up meat, try to buy free-range.
 It goes without saying that animals should at lease deserve a good life, if it’s going to be short.
 I suppose that’s just my opinion though.
 Often free-range meet is actually just as cheap, which is a bonus!
 Have a look into the brands you purchase and the way they farm their livestock.
 It might be grim, but it’s all about being an informed consumer.
 Plus, if you don’t like what you see it might give that extra push to try a meat-free diet.

 Know your limits

 Personally I avoid animal testing in beauty as I feel like cosmetics are not a necessity.
 On the other hand, I will fully admit that I turn a blind eye to animal testing for medical reasons.
-Of course, the thought of universities making kittens go blind turns my stomach, but if I was knocking on death’s door I’d take whatever medical help I could get – without researching how they discovered if it was safe.
+I don’t ever think to Google the medication that my doctor gives me, so I’m sure that along the way I have probably consumed something that may have been tested on animals.

 It’s important to evaluate your limits.
 Some people try going hard core vegan all at once and revert back to a meat based diet.
 This is mainly because they’ve not assessed their limits and thought about what’s best for them.
 It can be extremely hard to keep up with a cruelty-free life, so set yourself some boundaries.
 Take it as it comes and don’t beat yourself up in the pursuit of cruelty-free perfection.